myantsevich/devops_lab/README.md

 Summary
 =======
-Here is a script, which work with GIThub via API
+### Here is a script, which works with GIThub via API

 How to work with